canokcelik/openshift-configmap-extractor/README.md

 # openshift-configmap-extractor

-Extractor for config maps and their parameters in provided namespace can be used for comparing two namespaces.
+Extractor for config maps and their parameters in provided namespace, can be used for comparing two namespaces.

 # Example use case:
   - Say that we have DEV, INT, UAT and PROD stages.